dragonfly-ai/narr/README.md

 <ul>
 <li>Performance!<br />

-&nbsp;&nbsp;&nbsp;When a Scala.js cross project uses the `NArray` type internally it implicitly takes advantage of each platform's most optimized data structures.
+&nbsp;&nbsp;&nbsp;When Scala.js cross projects use the `NArray` type internally they implicitly take advantage of each platform's most optimized data structures.
 While JVM Arrays inherit the speed and compactness of C/C++ style Arrays, JavaScript Arrays are a special case of JavaScript's Object type: the only data structure it has.
 Likewise, making use of native `Array` types eliminates all performance penalties associated with conversions and wrappers at the boundary between a Scala.js library and native code that makes use of it.</li>
 <li>Native Interoperability without Boilerplate<br />

 &nbsp;&nbsp;When writing a cross compiled Scala.js library with accessibility from native languages, developers have to pay attention to `@JSExport` annotations and make sure that every method or field of type Array has an analogous `js.Array` exposed in the JavaScript build.
 By simply replacing all references to `js.Array` or `Array` with `NArray`, the same methods and fields will interoperate seamlessly with code in either run time environment.</li>